 Maca is rich in nutrition and is a good source of magnesium, copper, calcium, zinc, selenium, phosphorous, and potassium.
 Maca is also rich in B1, B2, C, and E, B12, and iodine and is a rich source of protein, fiber and is a powerful antioxidant.

 Maca is an adaptogen, which means it helps the body to adapt by regulating the endocrine system, and the nervous system.
-This helps the body to manage stress and calm anxiety, improves energy, stamina, and endurance.
+This helps the body to manage stress and calm anxiety, improving energy, stamina, and endurance.

 Maca stimulates the hypothalamus and pituitary -our master glands and these produce hormones that regulate other hormones produced in the thyroid, the adrenals, the ovaries, testicles, and the pancreas as needed.